 Be careful with very dry areas and sharp creases on your skin, like crust under your nose or a dry forehead, as foundation will only make the dry flakes stand out instead of hiding them.

 A liquid foundation will suit most skin types.
 Buff the foundation in with downwards motions, using your fingers, a foundation brush or a beauty blender.

 If you have oily skin, go for a water-based liquid foundation instead of an oil-based foundation.
 Also a powder foundation can be a great choice if you struggle with oily areas.
 Buff the powder foundation in with downwards motions for a matte finish.

 A lot of brands have several shades for different undertones.
-A cool foundation will often look a bit pink in the bottle, opposite to a warm foundation that will look more yellow.
+A warm foundation will often look a bit yellow in the bottle, opposite to a cool foundation that will look more pink.
+Try to find a foundation that isn’t too yellow or too pink.
 A lot of brands have labeled their products with W (Warm), N (Neutral) or C (Cool) to show the undertone.
 Also letting the sales assistant know about your undertone, can help you in getting the right samples.

 Get 3 samples of foundations, with the most resemblance to your skin color.
 Make 3 stripes next to each other on your chin or upper neck, and inspect the products in daylight.
 The one that seems to disappear is the right one for you.

-BareMinerals is one of the brands that has several shades for cool skin tones depending on how dark or fair your skin is:
+BareMinerals is one of the brands that has several shades for neutral skin tones depending on how dark or fair your skin is:

 3 Covering concealer